natcap/invest.users-guide/source/crop_production.rst

 The InVEST crop production model will produce estimates of crop yield, from existing data, percentile summaries, and modeled predictions.
 For existing or modeled crop yields, the model can also generate estimates of crop value.

 *Observed data*: The crop yield model supplies observed yields, based on FAO and sub-national datasets for 175 crops, as tons/ha (Monfreda et al. 2008).
 If a crop type submitted by the user is not grown in that region, the model will not return a value for those pixels; crops can be moved around within a region in which they are grown, but novel cropping systems cannot be introduced in minimum mode.
-The model will also return existing inputs for that crop (in that region), as percent of land irrigated (for 15 crops for which there are data), and amount of N, P, and K applied/ha (for 140 crops for which there are data).
+The model will also return existing inputs for that crop (in that region) as a percent of land irrigated (for 15 crops for which there are data), and amount of N, P, and K applied/ha (for 140 crops for which there are data).
 The model can provide nutrition information for all crops and economic production if additional cost information is provided for fertilizer, nutrients, labor, seed, and machinery (this information is already included in the model for 12 staple crops in 2012: barley, maize, oil palm, potato, rapeseed, rice, rye, soybean, sugar beet, sugar cane, sunflower, and wheat).

-*Percentile summaries*: This option allow the user to explore yields under different management scenarios, picking from a range of “intensification” levels.
-The user can supply a percentile raster, with each pixel of agricultural land coded 25, 50, 75, or 95 as a proxy for low, medium, high, or maximum productivity, presumably achieved under corresponding degrees of intensification.
-This will return the 25th, 50th, 75th, or 95th percentile yields, respectively, for the crop of interest in all regions of similar climate and income.
-The user also has an option to select a World Bank Income Classification to explore different productivity levels possible under different income conditions, with accompanying assumptions about how this would change their access to technology or other capital.
-This feature is optional and should be interpreted with caution (i.e., the feasibility of moving from one income category to another), and if the user does not make a selection the model will use the actual income classification for that region.
-Because there is no information about the actual quantities of fertilizer and irrigation needed to achieve these different percentiles of production, this option does not allow economic valuation of production, but can provide nutrition production information if desired.
+*Percentile summaries*: This option allows the user to explore yields under different management scenarios, picking from a range of “intensification” levels.
+The dataset associated with this model contains CSV tables for each crop, listing the yield for the 25th, 50th, 75th, and 95th percentiles, amongst observed yield data in each of the crop's climate bins.

 *Modeled yields*: For 12 staple crops for which yields have been modeled globally by Mueller et al. (2011), the model can provide estimates of both yields and inputs (fertilizer and irrigation), in the same units as above.
 These crops include barley, maize, oil palm, potato, rapeseed, rice, rye, soybean, sugar beet, sugar cane, sunflower, and wheat.
 To run this model, the user must provide rasters of nitrogen, phosphate, and potash application rate (kg/ha) and an irrigation raster (0 for pixels that are not irrigated and 1 for pixels that are) that cover all cropped areas of interest.
 The model returns crop yields and economic and nutritional value.